mayli10/deep-learning-chatbot/README.md

 Datasets
 ---------
 If you are new to machine learning, a good tip to remember is that the most important and difficult aspect of machine learning is finding enough of the correct training data to train the model on.
 Training the model could be expensive and time-consuming, and we also need to find the specific type of data to train with.
-Some good dataset sources for future projects can be found at r/data, uci repository, or kaggle.
+Some good dataset sources for future projects can be found at [r/datasets](https://www.reddit.com/r/datasets/), [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php), or [Kaggle](https://www.kaggle.com/).
 The larger the dataset, the more information the model will have to learn from, and (usually) the better your model will have learned.
 But, since we are constrained by the memory of our computers or the monetary cost of external storage, let’s build our chatbot with the minimal amount of data needed to train a decent model.

 Even this amount of data is not tiny.
-We will be using all the Reddit comments from May 2015, representing just 54 million rows of a dataset containing 1.7 billion Reddit comments.
+We will be using all the Reddit comments from May 2015 (labeled RC_2015-05.bz2), representing just 54 million rows of a dataset containing 1.7 billion Reddit comments.
 This month of data will be more than enough to train a decent model, but if you want to take it one step further beyond the basics, read more at sentdex’s tutorial here.
-Download the May 2015 data here, and if you want to view the full dataset, you can find it here and here.
+Download the May 2015 data [here](http://files.pushshift.io/reddit/comments/), and if you want to view the full dataset, you can find it [here](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/?st=j9udbxta&sh=69e4fee7).

 If you are unfamiliar with Reddit, the comments are structured in a non-linear tree structure.
 A Redditor makes a post, and other Redditors comment on the post.
 There can be:
 1. Comment with no replies